 Commissioner Meetings

 Regular Board of Commissioners meetings are held at 10 AM the 2nd Thursday of each month.
-Amended Meeting Agenda #0313
+Meeting Agenda #0319, March14, 2024

 All District meetings are open to the public.
 Any member of the public interested in receiving a copy of the monthly and special meeting agendas is asked to email districtadmin@pldd.org.

-The week of December 11-15, 2023, is the Candidate Filing Period for the February 2024 Special District General Election.
-One position is open: Position No. 2 for a six-year term ending Feb-2030.
+The week of December 11-15, 2023, was the Candidate Filing Period for the February 2024 Special District General Election.
+One position was open: Position No. 2 for a six-year term ending February 2030.
+Two candidates filed for the Commissioner 2 position: incumbent Dean Cole and Ron (Ronald) Mountain (view candidate statements here).

 INSPECTION OF BEACH OUTFALLS